False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Discussion

 \subsection{The role of the tested hypotheses}

 We demonstrated that the Bonferroni correction results in a smaller loss of power than is commonly believed and that power can be restored by moderately increasing the number of subjects and items.
 However, in the long run, the cost of collecting more data adds up and this raises the question of whether the issue can be avoided altogether.
 Fortunately, the answer is yes.
-The root of problem is that we often do not have precise enough hypotheses about how a manipulation affects eye movements and, for this reason, we test multiple variants of a hypothesis (effect in measure 1, effect in measure 2, etc.).
-If we had more precise predictions, we could cut down on the number of variants of a hypothesis and the multiple comparison problem would go away.
+The root of the problem is that we often do not have precise enough hypotheses about how a manipulation affects eye movements and, for this reason, we test multiple variants of a hypothesis (effect in measure 1, effect in measure 2, etc.).
+If we had more precise predictions, we could cut down on the number of tests and the multiple comparison problem would go away or at least be alleviated.
+For example, if a researcher predicts that the effect of a manipulation should emerge in a late measures rather than an early measure, it would be sufficient to only test go-past time and total reading time.
+The correction then only needs to account for two comparisons, which preserves more power than a correction for tests in all standard measures.

-Research focusing on eye movement control in reading is doing a fairly good job at formulating precise hypothesis.
-Computational models of reading such as E-Z Reader and SWIFT make highly precise predictions not just about the measure in which an effect is expected to appear but also about the size of the effects \cite{ReichleEtAl1998, EngbertEtAl2005}.
+Research focusing on eye movement control in reading is doing a fairly good job at formulating precise hypotheses.
+Computational models of reading such as E-Z Reader and SWIFT make precise predictions not just about the measure in which an effect is expected to appear but also about the size of the effects \cite{ReichleEtAl1998, EngbertEtAl2005}.
 In contrast to that, psycholinguistic research is having greater difficulties formulating precise predictions at the level of granularity achieved by models like E-Z Reader and SWIFT.
-This may partly lie in the nature of the studied processes, which are perhaps not as tightly linked to eye movement control, but perhaps there is also some reluctance in the field to engage with the nitty-gritty details of reading behaviour.
+This partly lies in the nature of the studied processes, which are not as tightly linked to eye movement control, but perhaps there is also some reluctance to engage with the nitty-gritty details of reading behaviour.

-A recent example showing that precise linguistic predictions are possible is the work by Engelmann and colleagues, who presented a computational model that links sentence processing to the mechanics of eye movement control \cite{EngelmannEtAl2013}.
+A recent example showing that precise linguistic predictions are possible is the work by \citeNP{EngelmannEtAl2013}, who presented a computational model that links sentence processing to the mechanics of eye movement control.
 This enables the model to produce the precise predictions that allow us avoid multiple testing \cite<see>[for further discussion]{VasishthEtAl2013}.
-We hope to see more developments of that kind in the future.